aplteam/Cider/docs/Cider-API-Reference.md

 The following list is ordered alphabetically.

+## AddAlias

+Takes two parameters via the right argument:

+1. Fully qualified folder hosting a project
+2. Alias name

+Actions taken:

+* If the alias is not already in use and the folder exists the function adds the definition to the file returned by `GetAliasFilename`.

+* If the alias is already in use and the folder exists the function asks for confirmation before overwriting the definition of that alias in the file returned by `GetAliasFilename`, effectively changing the alias.

+Returns an empty vector in case of success and an error message otherwise.

 ## CloseProject

 There is no API equivalent for the user command `]Cider.CloseProject`.
 Use `⎕SE.Link.Break` instead.